tuur/sdoh_n2c2track2_ucsf_umcu/README.md

 Results from our submissions are reported in an [AMIA](https://amia.org/education-events/amia-2022-annual-symposium) abstract:

 > Madhumita Sushil, Atul J. Butte, Ewoud Schuit, Artuur M. Leeuwenberg.
 Cross-institution extraction of social determinants of health from clinical notes: an evaluation of methods.
 AMIA Natural Language Processing Working Group Pre-Symposium.
-November, 2022 (submitted).
+November, 2022.